muppet9010/Factorio-Single-Train-Unit/README.md

 At present no integration is present and so there isn't an electric version available.

 *Multiple Unit Train Control*
-The Multiple Unit Train Control mod doesn't appear to get applied to Single Train Units by default.
-Probably due to single train units being placed via script.
+The Multiple Unit Train Control mod ignores Single Train Units by default.
 This is desired behaviour as Single Train Units are already balanced for their dual direction nature.

 *Noxys Multidirectional Trains*
-The Noxys Multidirectional Trains mod doesn't appear to get applied to Single Train Units by default.
-Probably due to single train units being placed via script.
+The Noxys Multidirectional Trains mod ignores Single Train Units by default.
 This is desired behaviour as Single Train Units are already balanced for their dual direction nature.

 *Train Construction Site*
 Mod isn't compatible with single train units due to how it creates the boxed train prototypes at present.
 Not raised to mod author so far due to lack of interest.